 In 1976, a second show was added to WTCG’s line up as “Best of Georgia Championship Wrestling” started airing on Sunday afternoons.
 In the fall of 1979, Georgia Championship Wrestling became the first wrestling television show to be broadcast across the country on cable as SuperStation WTBS, the flagship station of media tycoon Ted Turner, was born.

-The program became such a cult favourite that no matter where they were, wrestling fans made sure they were in front of a TV set at 6:05 every Saturday for two hours of Georgia Championship Wrestling.
+The program became such a cult favorite that no matter where they were, wrestling fans made sure they were in front of a TV set at 6:05 every Saturday for two hours of Georgia Championship Wrestling.
 Everybody watched the show.

 “I used to drive 60 miles over to the nearest town because we didn’t have cable where we grew up,” WWF Senior Vice President Jim Ross told Dave Meltzer, editor of the Wrestling Observer Newsletter in July of 2000.
 “No matter where I was on Saturday, I tried to watch that show.”